kennykay20/ExpressMongoAPI/README.md

 # ExpressMongoAPI
-A REST-API built with ExpressJS in Typescript for and Mongo DB database
+A REST-API built with ExpressJS in Typescript form and Mongo DB database